-- 1. Some of the characters in Swastika Nation use violence to stop Fritz Kuhn and the German-American Bund.
+- 1. Some of the characters in Swastika Nation use violence to stop Fritz Kuhn and the German- American Bund.
 Is violent action a reasonable response people like Fritz Kuhn and the German-American Bund?
 Similarly, many influential people, such as New York Mayor, Fiorello La Guardia, Congressman Samuel Dickstein, and newspaperman Walter Winchell use their respective bully pulpits to go after Bund.
 Where they justified in using their power in this manner? - 2.
 Today the German-American Bund would be classified as a hate group.
 Do you see any differences or similarities between their actions and organized hate groups of today? - 3.
 Fritz Kuhn was protected by the First Amendment to say what he pleased.
 What do you think about the meaning of "freedom of speech?"
-How should we respond when groups like the German-American Bund present themselves in public? - 4.
-This is a book where bad guys like mobsters are seen as good guys, while people considered as upright American icons, like Henry Ford and Walt Disney, are seen in darker shades.
+How should we respond when groups like the German-American Bund present themselves in public?

+- 4. This is a book where bad guys like mobsters are seen as good guys, while people considered as upright American icons, like Henry Ford and Walt Disney, are seen in darker shades.
 How has reading this book changed your opinion of any of these people? - 5.
-What does the title "Swastika" Nation mean? - 6.
+What do you think the title Swastika Nation means? - 6.
 Talk about specific passages or moments in the book that struck you as significant, interesting, profound, amusing, illuminating, disturbing, sad, or...?
 What was memorable? - 7.
 At the end of Swastika Nation Bernstein points out that other American Nazi groups continued long after Fritz Kuhn's fall.
 In fact, almost fifty years after the main action August Klapprott, one of Kuhn's peers, is seen as a hero when he addresses a Holocaust denier group.
-Why do you think some factions still cling to these extremist views? - 8.
-What do you think are the lessons of Swastika Nation?
+Why do you think some factions still cling to these extremist views?
+Or others cling to opposite but equally extremist ideas? - 8.
+What do you think are the lasting lessons of Swastika Nation?